MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/overview.md

 # Power Apps component framework overview

-Power Apps component framework empowers professional developers and app makers to create code components for model-driven and canvas applications.
+Power Apps component framework empowers professional developers and app makers to create code components for model-driven and canvas apps.
 These code components can be used to enhance the user experience for users working with data on forms, views, dashboards, and canvas app screens.
 For example:

 - Replace a column on a form that displays a numeric text value with a `dial` or `slider` code component.
-- Transform a list into an entirely different visual experience bound to the data set like a `Calendar` or `Map`.
+- Transform a list into an entirely different visual experience bound to the dataset like a `Calendar` or `Map`.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4slRe]